in honor of

 Back up link:

 With my own work I seldom use other photogs photos to make my photos with.
-Being highly skilled at what I do, I got tons of museum quality photos I have taken.
+Being highly skilled at candid street and doc photography, I got tons of museum quality photos I have taken.

 Selection from De Wallen: Amsterdam’s Red Light District artist’s book (Candid)